-(3L) (3CR) Students build simple LAN's, perform basic configurations for routers and switches, and implement IP addressing schemes.
+(3L)(3CR) Students build simple LAN's, perform basic configurations for routers and switches, and implement IP addressing schemes.
 Students develop skills necessary to plan and design the architecture, structure, functions, component, and models of the Internet and computer networks.
 Students implement the principles of IP addressing and fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 This is the first of three courses needed to prepare for the Cisco Certified Network Associate (CCNA) certification.

-CSCO 2020 - CCNA II Switching, Routing, And Wireless Essentials
+CSCO 2020 - CCNA II Switching, Routing, And Wireless Essentials and switches in a small network.

-(2L, 2LB) (3CR) This course prepares students to plan and design the architecture, components, and operations of routers and switches in a small network.
 Students configure routers and switches for basic functionality.
-Students configure and troubleshoot routers and switches and resolve common issues with RIPvl, RIPv2, singlearea and multi-area OSPF, virtual LANs and interVLAN routing in both IPv4 and IPv6 networks.
-This is the second of three courses needed to prepare for the Cisco Certified Network Associate (CCNA)

-Prerequisites: CSCO 2000 or permission of the instructor
+Students configure and troubleshoot routers and switches and resolve common issues with RIPvl, RIPv2, singlearea and multi-area OSPF, virtual LANs and inter-VLAN routing in both IPv4 and IPv6 networks.
+This is the second of three courses needed to prepare for the Cisco Certified Network Associate (CCNA) Prerequisites: CSCO 2000 or permission of the instructor